ganapathi1578/Replay/readme.md

 ## 🚀 Overview

-**EduClass** is a modern, **fully static yet dynamically powered** online learning platform built with vanilla HTML, CSS, and JavaScript.
+**Replay** is a modern, **fully static yet dynamically powered** online learning platform built with vanilla HTML, CSS, and JavaScript.
 It delivers recorded video lessons across diverse subjects like Mathematics (Fluid Dynamics, Functional Analysis, Stochastic Calculus), Computer Science (Neural Networks, Artificial Intelligence, Theory of Computation), and more.
 Designed for educators and self-learners, it transforms a simple static site into a **live, updatable content hub** by fetching real-time YouTube playlist data client-side—**no backend, no servers, no databases required**.

 What started as a basic static site with hardcoded lesson cards has evolved into a **hybrid dynamic-static powerhouse**: Static for blazing-fast loads and zero-cost hosting, but dynamic for auto-updating playlists from YouTube.
 This makes it ideal for quick deployments on GitHub Pages or Netlify, while keeping content fresh without manual HTML edits.